This article describes how to use a subset of manually or semi-automatically categorized text data...

 - You can see how many responses were automatically categorized by the model (the Predicted column) and how accurate those are based on your originally categorized responses (the Accuracy column):

-- Save your categories into a variable set to use in tables and other outputs by selecting the automatic categorization output and clicking Inputs > SAVE VARIABLE(S) > Categories from the object inspector.
+- Save your categories into a variable set to use in tables and other outputs by selecting the automatic categorization output and clicking Inputs > SAVE VARIABLE(S) > Categories or First Category from the object inspector.

-Not all of the responses may fit into one of the existing categories based on the machine learning.
+In the event that not all of the responses may fit into one of the existing categories based on the machine learning.
 In this instance, the response will not be categorized.
+In order for the algorithm to train itself on the existing categorization, it has to compare text that has and has not been coded into a category, so there needs to be at least 1 but not all responses coded into each category.

 Refining the existing categorization with a wider range of text responses and re-running the automatic categorization can often be an iterative process as you train the model to categorize all of the responses correctly.